-Pre- and Post-meeting activities, including field trips, include additional fees to cover transportation and materials costs.
+Pre- and post-meeting activities, including field trips, include additional fees to cover transportation and materials costs.

-meeting registrants but spaces are limited.
+Field Trips are open to meeting registrants but spaces are limited.
 Register early to secure your choices.

 Pre-Meeting Field Trips

-(Tuesday, 24 April 2018)
+(Tuesday, 16 April 2019)

 Special Post-Meeting Field Trip

-(Saturday, 28 April 2018)
+(Saturday, 20 April 2019)

 Western Interior Seaway of Kansas $30 USD

 Join us for a trip to western Kansas to explore the Western Interior Seaway.
 The Smoky Hill Member of the Late Cretaceous Niobrara Formation outcrops in the spectacular badlands topography of Castle Rock.
 Castle Rock itself is a large chalk pillar, but the badlands to the south are quite fossiliferous with marine vertebrate and invertebrates.
 The Smoky Hill chalk is capped by the younger Ogallala Formation.
 Castle Rock was also a landmark of a freight and mail coach line in the 1860s.
 This trip includes great views, discussion of the geological, paleontological, and cultural history of the region, and an opportunity for prospecting.
 We will also be making a trip to the famous Fish-Within-A-Fish fossil locality.
 This is your chance to see proof that Kansas is completely flat!

 Please note: Participants will need to be able to walk up to a mile over uneven ground.